aws/amazon-freertos/libraries/freertos_plus/aws/ota/README.md

 ## Unit Testing for an OTA PAL

-The first step is to complete the port of your PAL (portable layer; i.e., the interface defined by lib\include\private\aws_ota_pal.h) and confirm that it passes the OTA unit tests in AFQP (i.e., those under tests\common\ota).
+The first step is to complete the port of your PAL (portable layer; i.e., the interface defined by lib\include\private\aws_ota_pal.h) and confirm that it passes the OTA unit tests in DQP_FR (i.e., those under tests\common\ota).

 ## AWS IoT Device Setup